trambui09/ride-share/README.md

 Optionally, print in the terminal:
 - For each driver, on which day did they make the most money?

+## Submission Requirements

+Once you're ready to submit this assignment (please mind the due date), you must do the following things to your code first:

+1. Read through **every line** in the file and do the following things to clean it up:
+    - Every thing that is not code needs to either be deleted or turned into a comment
+    - Check white space.
+Remove large amounts of unnecessary white space, and add in helpful white space
+    - Check indentation: make sure it's proper, especially as you nest and loop
+    - Remove all unnecessary `puts` statements.
+We expect that the program will output to the terminal the descriptions and the answers of each prompt, and nothing else
+    - Have all of the variable names been accurately named?
+Do you need to refactor any pieces of code?
+    - Check comments; do you need to delete unnecessary comments?
+Do you need to add some comments?
+(Most of the time, unless your code is particularly complex, you should have zero or few comments by the time of submission)
+1. **Most importantly:** make sure that your code is runnable.
+Run your code and make sure that simply running your program does not quit with Ruby error output.
+Your program should exit once everything is finished executing in an expected manner

+When you feel like your code is in a good place, please open an appropriate PR (Pull Request), answer the comprehension questions that appear when creating that PR, and submit!

 ## Wrap up

 By having this data structure, we can now more easily target specific parts of our data to see how many rides a driver has given.

+## What Instructors Are Looking For

+Check out the [feedback template](feedback.md) which lists the items instructors will be looking for as they evaluate your project.